Frank J. Anderson: Salary controversy

 Sheriff Anderson's annual compensation was more than that of the Governor of Indiana or the Mayor of Indianapolis.
 Sheriff Anderson turned down a $50,000 per year raise when he came under public scrutiny after an Indianapolis Star article detailed his 2005 annual base pay as $102,000 in addition to $268,000 from a portion of fees collected from tax warrants, for total compensation of $370,000, nearly that of the President of the United States.

 Subsequent political career

 Anderson was mentioned as a possible candidate in the 2008 special election in Indiana's 7th congressional district following the death of then-incumbent Julia Carson, but ultimately declined to run, and endorsed André Carson who went on to win the election.

 On June 8, 2010, he announced that he would not seek reelection as Marion County Sheriff, but would seek the Democratic Party nomination for the 31st District seat in the Indiana State Senate.
-The seat has been held by Republican James W. Merritt since 1990.
+The seat had been held by Republican James W. Merritt since 1990.
 Merritt defeated Anderson by a margin of 52% to 44% in the 2010 general election.

 Following his defeat in the 2010 Indiana State Senate election, he was retained as a paid consultant for his successor as Marion County Sheriff, John R. Layton.

 He died on April 30, 2022.